 The date of construction for the house at 44 High Street is undetermined.
 The basement level of the house exhibits early post and beam construction and may be part of the house constructed by Philip Fowler before he sold the property to Francis Goodhue in 1745-46.
 The first and second floors display refined Federal-era features with high ceilings, wide pine floors and five fireplaces, suggesting that the house may have been built on top of the earlier structure.
 The Ipswich assessors site estimates a construction date of 1780.
+Sue Nelson for the Ipswich Historical Commission estimated the date of construction as 1800.
 A barn in the rear may also date to the 18th Century.

 Thomas Franklin Waters wrote in “Ipswich in the Massachusetts Bay Colony,” “Here, Mr. John Whittingham, one of the most conspicuous of the immigrant settlers, had his home.
 His estate passed into the hands of Mr. William Norton, who owned the adjoining property, before 1663”